studentkittens/lncs-pandoc/paper.md

 ```

 As one can see, after linking the container ``two`` to the container ``one`` by
-using the ``--link source_container:link_alias`` we can reach the source
+using the ``--link source_container:link_alias`` flag, the source container can
-container over network, but not the other way round.
-Each linked container
+be reached over network, but not the other way round.
+Each linked container can
-can access it's source container by it's hostname.
-Furthermore ``Docker`` sets
+access it's source container by it's hostname.
+Furthermore ``Docker`` sets up
-up some environment variables that tells us in a programmatic way the exact
+some environment variables that tells the programs in the target container in a
-address data of the source container.
+programmatic way the exact address data of the source container.

-One could have done all of the above all by exposing a set of defined ports.
+One could have done all of the above by exposing a set of defined ports.
 The
-advantage of linking is that we don't need to expose our application to the
+advantage of linking is that no exposure of the application to the network is
-network for security reasons.
+needed, which would be a possible security problem.

 # Conclusion

 ## Advantages

-After showing a brief overview over the features that docker provides, we want
+After showing a brief overview over the features that docker provides, a higher
-to look at it from a higher perspective and name some general advantages:
+view over it's general advantages and problems is given:

 - *Portability*: Docker strives to support most popular operating system.
   Since development started on Linux, it is still the best supported platform.